alan-turing-institute/pi-cluster/notes/raw.md

 - Set up accounts for me and you
 - Set up those accounts with a ssh key for login
 - Write all the other SD cards
+- Learn about "Flakes"
+- Learn about "home-manager" or whatever it is